 9. Fix the mailing list problems -- Doug

-10. Find a production manager for venue setup, tear down, and minding the cash box - research the cost and document the duties -- Doug
+10. Find a house manager for venue setup, tear down, and minding the cash box - research the cost and document the duties -- Doug

 Five Year Action Plan